mever-team/FairBench/docs/quick.md

 This stores any number of attributes with any number of values by considering each value as a separate dimension.

-In particular, each dimension is a binary or fuzzy array whose i-th element represents whether the i sample has the attribute corresponding to the dimension.
+Each dimension is a binary or fuzzy (with truth values in [0,1]) array whose i-th element represents whether the i sample has the attribute corresponding to the dimension.
-One construction pattern is the following The `@` operator is overloaded so that methods that split data into small dictionaries can be called without making code less readable when there are many attributes.
+One construction pattern is the following, where the `@` operator is overloaded so that methods that split data into small dictionaries to be combined can be called without making code less readable when there are many attributes.

 ```python
 sensitive = fb.Dimensions(fb.categories @ x["race"])